u-root/u-bmc/README.md

 # RSA keys will be considered legacy and support will be added again later

 cp ~/.ssh/*.pub config/generate/ssh-pubkeys

-# Agree to the terms of the configured ACME server
-# By default it's just a toy ACME server so this is fine, but if you're
-# using another ACME server like Let's Encrypt (LE) ensure you agree to their terms.
-# For LE, you can find them at https://letsencrypt.org/repository/.

-task config:generate -- acme
 ```

 Build image: